 There are several reasons why you might want to study psychology at Fort Lewis College.

 The psychology majors at Fort Lewis College will find their psychology professors dedicated to teaching.
 Although most psychology professors maintain research activities in their specialty areas, they view research as complementary to teaching.
 Small classes enable them to give their students a considerable amount of individual attention and guidance.
-Several psychology faculty members have enjoyed the reputation of being among the best teachers in the institution.
-Three faculty members have been named “Featured Scholars” by Fort Lewis College, three have won teaching awards, and two others have won FLC Achievement Awards.
+Several psychology faculty members have enjoyed the reputation of being among the best teachers in the institution, with several winners of major college awards including Featured Scholars, Alice Admire and New Faculty teaching awards, and even FLC Achievement Awards.
 All faculty members are active contributors to the field of psychology.
 Although demanding, students consistently rate their psychology professors as motivating, challenging, informative and fair.

-Psychology Department News and Updates (2013-2014)
+Psychology Department News and Updates (2014-2015)

-2) Check out our updated Classroom Expectations and Behavior Policy
+- Check out our updated Classroom Expectations and Behavior Policy